Braised Pork with Cabbage and Apples

 9. Step 9:

-Rinse the sauerkraut in a colander under running cold water, then add it to the frying pan.
-At this stage, add butter, favorite dry seasonings and herbs as well.
-Mix everything well, make the stove moderate and simmer everything together under the lid for 30-40 minutes.
+Rinse the sauerkraut in a colander under cold running water, then add it to the pan.
+Now stir in the butter and your favorite dried seasonings and herbs.
+Mix everything well, set the heat to medium, and braise it all together, covered, for 30–40 minutes.

 10. Step 10:

 Cut the apples into small pieces.
-Which apples are better to take for the recipe?
-Fruits of sweet and sweet-sour varieties are well suited.
+Which apples are best?
+Sweet or sweet-tart varieties work well.

 11. Step 11:

-Send the apples to the pan, stir.
-Pepper and salt to taste.
-Simmer all together for another 20 minutes.
+Add the apples to the pan and stir.
+Season with salt and pepper to taste.
+Braise everything together for another 20 minutes.

 12. Step 12:

-Sprinkle the finished dish with fresh herbs, chopped finely.
+Sprinkle the finished dish with finely chopped fresh herbs.

 13. Step 13:

-If you use sour apples, then add a pinch of sugar to the cabbage with meat at the end of cooking to balance the taste of the finished dish.
+• If you use tart apples, add a pinch of sugar to the cabbage and meat at the end of cooking to balance the flavor.
+Enjoy!

 Caloric content of the products possible in the composition of the dish